BloomTech-Labs/future-hope-ios/README.md

 ```

--  Add Pods for Future-Hope
+-  Add Pods for Future-Hope ( Podfile should look like this)
 ```
 # Uncomment the next line to define a global platform for your project
   platform :ios, '12.0'